What Happens If My Business Gets Hacked?

 Many organizations discover during an incident that nobody actually knows who has authority to make the hardest decisions:

-who can isolate systems,
+Who can isolate systems?

-who can authorize external communications,
+Who can authorize external communications?

-who speaks to clients,
+Who speaks to clients?

-and who owns the commercial risk.
+Who owns the commercial risk?

 The attacker rarely destroys the business in the first six hours.